 range of concentrations.

-From the regression curve, we obtained the statistical estimate for LOQ (2% wt), range and accuracy.
+From the regression curve, we obtained the estimate for LOQ equal to 2% wt and for the range and accuracy.

 The problem was solved once the change in the process parameter was introduced at the